nedbat/pyhurry/lists.rst

     [36, 41, 60, 106, 617, 738]

 Converting between strings and lists is easy.
-The string method ``s.split()`` breaks a string into a list of pieces based on whitespace.
+The string method ``s.split()`` breaks a string into a list of pieces based on white space.
 The string method ``sep.join(list)`` glues together the list elements of its argument to make a new string::